When it comes to sewing and making your mark, you’ve got lots of options. That’s the good and that’s the bad.

 Well, in sewing, there are items that were not originally intended for the craft of sewing, but they make wonderful marking tools.

-Here are four off-label marking tools that fit the bill:
+Here are three off-label marking tools that fit the bill:

 For snip marking, I love my tiny Gingher Lightweight 4-inch Embroidery Scissors.
 They allow me to transfer exterior pattern markings fast and accurately.